sunilsankar/flask-restapi-postgres/README.md

 ```
 ### Step2
 Deployment of inventory api
+The password of database is stored in kubernetes secret
-1. Deployment of secret.yaml which contains the postgres password in  encrypted test .
-Here the postgres password is postgres
+1. Deployment of secret.yaml which contains the postgres password in  encrypted text .
+Here the postgres password is **postgres**
 ```
 kubectl create -f Secret.yaml